 - Salt: this is added to the dough (before adding the yoghurt) to season the naan and enhance its flavour.

-- Butter: use salted butter, this is used to spread on top of each naan once it is cooked
+- Butter: use salted butter, this is used to spread on top of each naan once it is cooked.
+Melted butter enhances the taste of this naan.

 - Garlic: fresh garlic is finely minced/grated and mixed with the butter to spread on each naan once cooked.

-- Coriander (cilantro): this refreshing herb is also mixed with the garlic and butter to spread on each naan, enhancing the flavour of this garlic naan.
+- Fresh coriander (fresh cilantro): this refreshing herb is also mixed with the garlic and butter to spread on each naan, enhancing the flavor of this garlic naan.

 Equipment